pnp/powershell/documentation/Get-PnPTerm.md

 Get-PnPTerm -Identity "Small Finance" -TermSet "Departments" -TermGroup "Corporate" -Recursive
 ```

-Returns the term named "Small Finance", from the "Departments" termset in a term group called "Corporate" from the site collection termstore even if it's a subterm below "Finance"
+Returns the term named "Small Finance", from the "Departments" termset in a term group called "Corporate" from the site collection termstore even if it is a subterm below "Finance"

 ### EXAMPLE 5
 ```powershell